About

-His work is situated between post-structuralism and critical theory, centering around contemporary forms of vitalism and anti-vitalism, materialist thought, corporeal passivity as well as the ethics and politics of aberrant expressions of life such as exhaustion, insomnia and apathy.
+His research moves between post-structuralism and critical theory, exploring contemporary articulations of vitalism and anti-vitalism, materialist thought, and corporeal passivity.
+His work examines the ethics and politics of life’s aberrant expressions — exhaustion, insomnia, and apathy — as sites where thought confronts its own limits.

 Research Areas